mshahriarish/ONDEWO_task/README.md

 # The objective:
 To perform a simple spell check using deep neural network.
 ## The methods
+I used two different methods to perform the spel-check.

-###As the first Neural network, I used a LSTM nueral network to performs the spell check.
+1.As the first Neural network, I used a LSTM nueral network to performs the spell check.

-###As the second example, I introduced a pre-trained character based embedding layer for the input.
+2.As the second example, I introduced a pre-trained character based embedding layer for the input.